One-Sort Recycling Collection

 If you do not find an educational tag and you believe your recycling was missed, please wait until after 3:30 p.m. on the day of pickup before calling Solid Waste & Recycling at (612) 673-2917.
 Sorry, but we will not return for recycling if your cart was not out on time.

 When your collection day falls on or after a holiday, recycling collection will be one day later than normal.
 See the Holiday Schedule for more information.

-Report Misuse of Recycling Service
+Report Misuse of Recycling Service:

 Recycling collection is a special service to our paying customers only.
-Taking or using another resident's collection point is illegal.
+Taking or using another resident's collection point or cart is illegal.
 City Ordinance 225.10 states in part: "No person shall leave, throw, or deposit, or use or permit any other person to leave, place, throw, or deposit, any substances or materials of any kind at a city solid waste collection point for city disposal when the substances or materials were generated at a location other than the residence."

 If you have any additional questions, please call Solid Waste & Recycling at 612-673-2917 or by emailing SWRcustomer@minneapolismn.gov.